jdlien/tailwindv4-missing-custom-props/README.md

 }
 ```

-This currently results in code like the following that uses the undefined custom props, and it does not use a fallback value:
+This currently results in code like the following that uses the undefined custom props without a fallback value:

 ```css
 .space-x-8 {